Pig kidney works in a donated body for over a month, a step toward animal-human transplants

 “It looks even better than a human kidney,” Montgomery said on July 14 as he replaced a deceased man’s own kidneys with a single kidney from a genetically modified pig — and watched it immediately start producing urine.

-The possibility that pig kidneys might one day help ease a dire shortage of transplantable organs persuaded the family of the 57-year-old Maurice “Mo” Miller from upstate New York to donate his body for the experiment.
+The possibility that pig kidneys might one day help ease a dire shortage of transplantable organs persuaded the family of Maurice “Mo” Miller from upstate New York to donate his body for the experiment.
+He’d died suddenly at 57 with a previously undiagnosed brain cancer, ruling out routine organ donation.

-“I struggled with it,” his sister, Mary Miller-Duffy, told the AP.
+“I struggled with it,” his sister, Mary Miller-Duffy, told the AP about her decision.
 But he liked helping others and “I think this is what my brother would want.
 So I offered my brother to them.”

 “He’s going to be in the medical books, and he will live on forever,” she added.

-It’s the latest in a string of developments renewing hope for animal-to-human transplants, or xenotransplantation, after decades of failure as people’s immune systems attacked the foreign tissue.
-What’s different this time around: Pigs are being genetically modified so their organs better match human bodies.
+Attempts at animal-to-human transplants, or xenotransplantation, have failed for decades as people’s immune systems attacked the foreign tissue.
+Now researchers are using pigs genetically modified so their organs better match human bodies.

-Last year, University of Maryland surgeons made history by transplanting a gene-edited pig heart into a dying man who was out of other options.
+Last year with special permission from regulators, University of Maryland surgeons transplanted a gene-edited pig heart into a dying man who was out of other options.
 He survived only two months before the organ failed for reasons that aren’t fully understood but that offer lessons for future attempts.

+The NYU experiment is one of a string of developments aimed at speeding the start of such clinical trials.
+Also Wednesday, the University of Alabama at Birmingham reported another important success — a pair of pig kidneys worked normally inside another donated body for seven days.

+Kidneys don’t just make urine — they provide a wide range of jobs in the body.
+In the journal JAMA Surgery, UAB transplant surgeon Dr. Jayme Locke reported lab tests documenting the gene-modified pig organs’ performance.
+She said the weeklong experiment demonstrates they can “provide life-sustaining kidney function.”

-And it’s critical to answer some remaining questions “in a setting where we’re not putting someone’s life in jeopardy,” said Montgomery, the NYU kidney transplant surgeon who also received his own heart transplant — and is acutely aware of the need for a new source of organs.
+These kinds of experiments are critical to answer remaining questions “in a setting where we’re not putting someone’s life in jeopardy,” said Montgomery, the NYU kidney transplant surgeon who also received his own heart transplant — and is acutely aware of the need for a new source of organs.

 More than 100,000 patients are on the nation’s transplant list and thousands die each year waiting.